-[GÈDRE, FRANCE] — As I finally figured out after all these years, the Pyrénées aren’t just a single group of mountains, but a bunch of groups of Pyrénées spread all along the French/Spanish border.
+[GÈDRE, FRANCE] — I always wanted to go on some great hikes in the French Pyrénées, but I could never figure out where.
+As I finally figured out after all these years, the Pyrénées aren’t just a single group of mountains, but a bunch of groups of Pyrénées spread all along the French/Spanish border.
 So when you think, as I stupidly did, “Oh I’ll just go hike in the Pyrénées” you’re instantly in over your head when you finally try to Google it and figure out where to go.
 There’s the Pyrénées-Orientales in French Catalonia (which I wrote briefly about in another earlier post), the Pyrénées-Atlantiques in Basque country near San Sebastian, the Midi-Pyrénées, the Haute-Pyrénées and several other subparts.
-And then there’s the complementary Spanish Pyrénées on
+And then there’s the complementary Spanish Pyrénées on the very other side and

 (Paris) — It’s a river, so nothing ever gets old.
 The scenery floats by.
 And the light changes by the hour.
 Instead of taking a nap, start around dusk, when the grey Paris skies turn pink and the lights come up.
 Get down on the water, it’s almost your very own Paris.